 3. Santa Maria de Montserrat (Barcelona)

 Barcelona | Benedictine Monastery | Black Madonna

-In addition, Montserrat is an important monument for Catalunya and Spain because of its history of violence during the Spanish Civil War.
-Finally, if you want to make the most of your visit here, do take the cable car to the abbey and then the funicular to the top of the mountain itself for some amazing views.
+Montserrat is also an important monument for Catalunya and Spain because of its history of violence during the Spanish Civil War.
+If you want to make the most of your visit here, take the cable car to the abbey and then the funicular to the top of the mountain for some amazing views.

 Getting to Montserrat takes some research and effort.
 Also, once you get there what do you do?
-Take out the guesswork with a guided day trip to Montserrat from Barcelona
+Avoid the guesswork and join our hassle-free guided day trip to Montserrat from Barcelona.

 Granada | Islamic Architecture | Unesco

-Therefore, we recommend that you admire the Alcazaba and the Palace of Charles V. Then ensure to stop by el Generalife as well as the gardens.
-And of course, don’t miss the Court of the Lions, and take an epic selfie in the Hall of the Abencerrajes with that honeycomb ceiling.
+We recommend you admire the Alcazaba and the Palace of Charles V. Then, be sure to stop by El Generalife as well as the gardens.
+Don’t miss the Court of the Lions and take an epic selfie in the Hall of the Abencerrajes with that honeycomb ceiling.

-By looking at the monument you will understand the importance of Catalan culture in the 19th and 20th centuries.
-Finally, you will have a great foundation in Catalan Modernisme architecture to help you understand the rest of Barcelona.
+By looking at the monument, you’ll understand the importance of Catalan culture in the 19th and 20th centuries.
+Finally, you’ll have a great foundation in Catalan Modernisme architecture to help you understand the rest of Barcelona.

 Sagrada Familia is extremely popular with visitors and the queues can get pretty long.
 If you want to be sure you get in and skip the line, book our guided tour.
 You’ll join an expert guide who will reveal to you the secrets of this exceptional monument.